This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Based on location

-I’ve focused on six areas that are either central or close to Brisbane’s heart: the CBD, Fortitude Valley, South Bank, Kangaroo Point, Spring Hill, and New Farm.
-Each offers a unique vibe, so I’ve included brief descriptions to help you decide which suits you best.
+I’ve focused on six areas that are central or close to Brisbane’s heart: the CBD, Fortitude Valley, South Bank, Kangaroo Point, Spring Hill, and New Farm.
+Each has its own vibe, so I’ve included short descriptions to help you decide which suits you best.

-While I haven’t stayed at every accommodation listed, I’m familiar with the surrounding areas and have gathered recommendations from family and friends who have travelled to Brisbane.
+While I haven’t stayed at every accommodation listed, I’m familiar with all the areas and gathered feedback from friends and family who’ve explored Brisbane as tourists.

 Unique characteristics

-Beyond location, I considered what makes each place stand out, be it stunning views, stylish interiors, or great value.
+Beyond location, I also looked for what makes each place stand out – from stunning views and stylish interiors to great value for money.

-If you’re driving, note that parking in central Brisbane can be pricey, often $35–$50 per day.
-However, areas like West End, Kangaroo Point, and New Farm tend to offer more parking options for guests.
+If you’re driving, note that parking in central Brisbane can be expensive, often $35–$50 per day.
+Suburbs like West End, Kangaroo Point, and New Farm tend to have more parking options.

 1. Brisbane City (CBD)